Skin cancer surgery, treatment and after-care support in Cairns

 Have you had your skin checked lately?
 If the answer is no, we urge you to book in a skin check at Cairns Plastic Surgery.

-Both Dr Isolde Hertess and Dr Michael Stapelberg perform skin checks and skin cancer removal and treatments, and we are also pleased to offer Telehealth consultations, which take place online from the comfort of your home.
+Dr Isolde Hertess performs skin checks and skin cancer removal and treatments, and we are also pleased to offer Telehealth consultations, which take place online from the comfort of your home.

 We also encourage you to get to know your body better: perform skin checks once a month and keep an eye on any abnormalities or changes to moles and freckles.